-As a motivated Board Member, Monique advocates not only for Kidsafe initiatives but works in collaboration with the Emergency Department to promote child safety and injury prevention.
+As a motivated Board Member and now also as President, Monique advocates not only for Kidsafe initiatives but works in collaboration with the Emergency Department to promote child safety and injury prevention.
 A mother of 2 young boys herself, Monique has witnessed firsthand the devastating impact child deaths and serious injuries have, not only on the individual, but on the family members, friends and whole community.

 Holly has been dedicated to the prevention of unintentional death and injury to young children for over 12 years in her role at Kidsafe SA.
 During this time, Holly has led the implementation of many influential child safety strategies which aimed to reduce childhood deaths and serious injuries in South Australia including the ‘Don’t go if you don’t know’ driveway safety campaign; the ‘Safety for our Little Fellas’ Program for Aboriginal families and communities; and the Home Safety Community Action Kit and Workforce Development Training Program.
 In addition, Holly has provided significant input into many State based child injury prevention forums and Committees.
 With particular interest in safe infant sleeping, low-speed runovers and lithium button battery ingestion, Holly has a commitment to working collaboratively to address child safety and injury prevention issues with other key agencies, government departments and community groups.

 Jackie is the Paediatric Trauma Clinical Practice Consultant at the Women's and Children’s hospital.
 It is a position she has held for over 7 years.
 Prior to this she worked for many years as a paediatric nurse with experience in PICU and oncology nursing.